gregoriiaaa/gem-quest-app/README.md

 ## Tech Stack

-- React Navigation (link to the docs)
+- React Native
+- Expo
+- Firebase (Authentication and Firestore)

 ## Project Structure

+- src/assets: Houses images, fonts, and other **static resources**.
+- src/classes: Houses our JavaScript Class files.
+- src/components: Stores reusable UI components.
+- src/navigation: Includes navigation-related files.
 - src/screens: Contains individual application screens.
-- src/components: Stores reusable UI components.
 - src/utils: Holds utility functions or helper modules.
-- src/assets: Houses images, fonts, and other **static resources**.
-- src/navigation: Includes navigation-related files.

-### To run this project, navigate to the directory and run one of the following npm commands.
+## Running the app locally

-- `cd gem-quest-app`
+1. Navigate to the Directory: `cd gem-quest-app`
-- `npm install` (this install all the dependencies)
+2. Install Dependencies: `npm install`
-- `npm run android`
-- `npm run ios`
+   - Note: Ensure you have Node.js and npm installed on your system.
+3. Run the App
-- `npm run web`
+   - If using npm: `npm run web`
+   - If using Expo:
+     - First, ensure you have the Expo CLI installed: :`npm install -g expo-cli`
+     - `expo start --web`
+4. Access the App in Your Browser
+   - To view the app as intended for mobile:
+     - Right-click on the webpage and select 'Inspect' or 'Inspect Element'.
+     - Within the developer tools panel, locate and click on the icon that represents a mobile device (often called "Toggle Device Toolbar" in browsers like Chrome).
+     - From the device dropdown list, select 'iPhone SE' to simulate the mobile view as intended.